 Sounion Beach

 Right across from the Temple of Poseidon, you can swim on an organized, sandy beach with umbrellas, sunbeds, a beach bar, and a shower.
-The sand, the sea, and the absolutely Mediterranean landscape… look so much like a Greek island.
+The sand, the sea, and the Mediterranean landscape… look so much like a Greek island.

 Sounion Beach Tavern with people eating under the umbrellas.